Kingdom Come (2001)

 Juanita Slocumb: Whew.
 Hot in here.

 Marguerite Slocumb: [to Charisse] You think you're the only one with heartache?
 You think you're the only one with problems?
-I got a boy in the penitentiary and you don't see me huddled up on the floor or hiding in somebody's closet!
+I got a boy in the penitentiary and another one on the way!
+You don't see me huddled up on the floor or hiding in somebody's closet!

 Marguerite Slocumb: Welfare?
 That's your plan?